aravindr001/notify2/README.md

 ***Dependencies***

-Please ensure you have the following dependencies installed on your system:
+Please ensure you have the following dependencies installed on your Android phone:

-`- ℹ️ Dependency 1`
+`- ℹ️ flutter`

-`- ℹ️ Dependency 2`
+`- ℹ️ Android simulator (or external Android device)`

 `- ℹ️ ...`